Chop and drop is a relatively new concept in human agricultural history, and you may have noticed it's making big waves.

 All plant matter which is not diseased and has (optionally) not gone to seed yet is chopped and used as mulch in place under the next cycle of crops.
 It can be pulled back when planted and replaced.

-Chop And Drop In Regenerative Gardening
+Chop & Drop in Regenerative Gardening

 Chop and drop aims to mimic the processes which happen in a forest or jungle, because forests and jungles are the world's most productive terrestrial ecosystems.